JPelter/patel-janvi-pets/README.md

 | PROD | http://pets-website.pets.svc.cluster.local:80 | https://pets.mtcloud.pelter.net/ |

 # Python Flask API
 Notice that the internet URL matches the frontend client, the path /api is present for all API endpoints.
+When running this locally, environment variables must be provided some way.

 | Environment | Cluster Host | External Host |
 | ----------- | ----------- | ----------- |
 | LOCAL | N/A | http://localhost:8080 |